darrenxx3/darrenxx3/README.md

 - 🌱 I’m currently learning **HTML**, **CSS** , **JS** & **BootStrap**
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...-->
-- 💬 Ask me about something besides code cause im still an amateur haha.
+- 💬 Ask me about something else besides code cause im still an amateur haha.
 <!-- - 📫 How to reach me: ... -->
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: the name called "Darren" means a good guy with such a great heart(my parents give me that name).
 Idk if I should believe it or not..aa whatever :))